ruggeri/tech-notes/algos/concurrency/memory-ordering.md

     cache-hit, it would be a performance optimization if we could start working with `Y` and wait for `X` to come in later.
 But that's what load-load ordering prohibits.
+  - If first load is conditional can be mispredicted, must a misprediction require a re-load of the second read?
+Load-load reordering would let us keep our second read value even if we have to re-load the first.
+  - But also, even non-conditional reads don't have known fixed latency.
+    For instance, first read may need to hit RAM, whereas second read may just hit L2.
+Core can't know how long reads will take to satisfy, so fire off many in parallel.
 - If you have read-read and store-store order respected, then you cannot read the result of a later write but then subsequently fail to read the result of an earlier write.